salilab/imp/doc/manual/serialization.md

-Most %IMP types can be serialized - that is, the internal state of an object, such as the values of its member variables, can be written to or read in from a file or string.
-This allows for individual objects or an entire %IMP run to be saved and later restored.
+Most %IMP types can be serialized - that is, the internal state of an object, such as the values of its member variables, can be written to or read in from a file, string or stream.
+This allows for individual objects or an entire %IMP run to be saved and later restored, or to be sent from one machine to another.
 In Python, the objects can be loaded or saved using the `pickle` module.

 Serialization relies on the excellent [cereal](https://uscilab.github.io/cereal/) library, which is required to